What is trauma?

 If you’d like to talk

-You may like to explore these Trauma therapies for support with complex trauma and PTSD
+💡 Explore trauma-informed therapies for complex trauma and PTSD

 Peter Levine’s Self Holding exercise